The Huntington® Secured Credit Card Case Study

 3) Optimizing: Strategic use of credit cards to earn rewards, benefits, and financial flexibility– integrating them into a broader financial plan.

-The "Here's What You'll Need" section was designed to break down what users needed to fund their credit card.
+The "Here's What You'll Need" section was designed to break down what users needed to know to fund their credit card.
 My content explained the necessary criteria for funding the card and how users could get their security deposit back.
-To help users visualize funding their credit card, the design and development team collaborated to include a dynamic section that displayed the user's Huntington accounts.
+To help visualize funding their credit card, the design and development team collaborated to include a dynamic section that displayed the user's Huntington accounts.

 Funding Your Card modal.